 From San Jose, I took a shared van to Monteverde.
 A third of the way was driving on dirt roads.
 My hostel was located at the top of a very steep hill and it was a 15-

 I took another shared van to La Fortuna, also referred to as Arenal after the volcano.
 My hostel was a 5-

 Time to move on again.
 Ah, the life of a nomad.
 I had to make a decision.
 Go to Manuel Antonio on the Pacific Coast first, then go across to Limon and Puerto Viejo on the Caribbean side.
 The Pacific side seem to have really good beaches but after checking the availability and prices for accommodations, I decided to skip it altogether and headed to the Caribbean side.
 Limon, a port of call for cruise ships, would have been my next destination but the hostel owner warned me that it is a dangerous place and strongly advised me not to go.
 He said that cruise ship passengers usually go with guided tours which provide an umbrella of safety.

 The main roads in Puerto Viejo are paved but the side roads like the one leading to my hostel are once again dirt roads.
-See photo below.
+See photo on the right.
 The hostel itself is really nice, only a year old and owned by a Norwegian woman.
 My room faces the swimming pool and was the best accommodation I’ve had so far.
 It was a 15-

 It was unfortunate that I didn’t get to see the endangered green turtles laying their eggs.
 I would have loved that experience but it was not in season.
 I also skipped the Pacific side where most expats probably are and would therefore be tourist friendly and have more conveniences.